February 4, 2016

 The cost to run the program is over $3600 per participant.
 Each participant accepted into the program automatically receives a $2800 program subsidy through the BC Conference of the United Church of Canada.
 This leaves one-third ($1200) remaining.

 Our suggested ‘base’ participant fee is $1200 per participant (with payment plans available).

 If you can contribute more, your financial contribution directly supports another participant through our Equity Fund.

-If $1200 is too much for you, you can request financial support through our Equity Fund when you fill out your application.
+If $1200 is too much for you, you apply for a full or partial scholarship through our Equity Fund when you fill out your application.

 Volunteering and program sustainability: